AdrienJ0/Doctolib_Hackathon_2025/README.md

 To run the Streamlit app, use the following command:

-streamlit run app.py
+`streamlit run Login.py`

-Where app.py is the Python script containing the Streamlit app.
+Where Login.py is the Python script containing the Streamlit app.

-Functionality Breakdown
+# Functionality Breakdown
 1. Clinician Dashboard

     Appointment Calendar: Displays upcoming appointments for the selected clinician, using fullcalendar.